jeremytammik/tbc/a/2047_aps_accel_vacat.md

 After that, all was well, all 2046 blog posts processed and chunked.

-If you are interesed in seeing the code produced by Claude and the blog post chunks generated, you can check it out in my [tbcchunk GitHub repository](https://github.com/jeremytammik/tbcchunk).
+If you are interested in seeing the code produced by Claude and the blog post chunks generated, you can check it out in my [tbcchunk GitHub repository](https://github.com/jeremytammik/tbcchunk).

 ####<a name="5"></a> Vacation